 Hurricanes have the potential to create 150+ mph winds, so the question stands, can a shipping container withstand a hurricane?
 The answer is yes; a shipping container can be a great way to protect your belongings during a storm—if installed correctly.

-Most of the catastrophic damage from a hurricane is to framed houses as they break under immense loads.
-Storm surge, power outages, and fallen trees can all impact the integrity of your shipping container more than high winds will.
+Storm surges, power outages, and fallen trees can all impact the integrity of your shipping container more than high winds will.

 Here are the ranges of wind speeds for different categories of storms: